-The following summarizes aggregate fees billed to the Company for the fiscal years ended April 30, 2021 and 2020 by Ernst & Young LLP, our independent registered public accounting firm:
+The following summarizes aggregate fees billed to the Company for the fiscal years ended April 30, 2022 and 2021 by Ernst & Young LLP, our independent registered public accounting firm:

-2021 2020
+2022 2021

-Audit fees (1) \$ 560,0 00 \$ 513,000
+Audit fees (1) \$ 675,000 \$ 560,000

-Audit-related fees (2) 164,0 00
+Audit-related fees (2) 13,000 164,000

-Tax fees (3) 50,0 00 13,000
+Tax fees (3) 13,000 50,000

-All other fees (4) 2,0 00 2,000
+All other fees (4) 2,000

+Total fees \$ 701,000 \$ 776,000

-Total fees \$ 776,0 00 \$ 528,000
+Total fees \$ 701,000 \$ 776,000

-- (1) Audit fees pertain to the audit of our annual consolidated financial statements for the fiscal years ended April 30, 2021 and 2020, including attestation services relating to the report on our internal controls in accordance with Section 404 of the Sarbanes-Oxley Act of 2002, and timely reviews of our quarterly consolidated financial statements. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
-For the fiscal year ended April 30, 2021, we incurred fees of approximately \$164,000 related to Ernst & Young's review of offering documents and related issuance of comfort letters in connection with our equity and convertible debt financings.
-We did not incur any fees in this category for the fiscal year ended April 30, 2020. - (3) This category consists of fees for professional services rendered for tax compliance and tax advice. - (4) All other fees are attributable to the Company's subscription to an Ernst & Young LLP online service used for accounting research purposes for the fiscal years ended April 30, 2021 and 2020.
+- Audit fees pertain to the audit of our annual consolidated financial statements for the fiscal years ended April 30, 2022 and 2021, including attestation services relating to the report on our internal controls in accordance with Section 404 of the Sarbanes-Oxley Act of 2002, and timely reviews of our quarterly consolidated financial statements. - This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
+For the fiscal year ended April 30, 2022, we incurred fees of approximately \$13,000, related to Ernst & Young's review of, and issuance of a consent for, our filing of a Registration Statement on Form S-3 with the Securities and Exchange Commission.
+For the fiscal year ended April 30, 2021, we incurred fees of approximately \$164,000 related to Ernst & Young's review of offering documents and related issuance of comfort letters in connection with our equity and convertible debt financings. - This category consists of fees for professional services rendered for tax compliance and tax advice.

+All other fees are attributable to the Company's subscription to an Ernst & Young LLP online service used for accounting research purposes for the fiscal year ended April 30, 2021.